-What’s Your Fantasy?
-How To Figure Out What Turns You On Sexually
+How To Figure Out What Turns You On When You Have Absolutely No Freaking Idea

 It's no secret that sexuality is one of the weirdest, most bizarre things on Earth.
 What is really hot for one person can be extremely meh — or even extremely gross — to another.
 That's why if you want to know how to figure out what turns you on in bed, you have to start by remembering the two most important things: Everyone is different, and none of your turn-ons are "wrong."